-"[W]e are most likely to only work part-time but this puts us at a disadvantage in other ways" "People with disabilities have other stresses when it comes to working.
-For instance, we are most likely to only work parttime but this puts us at a disadvantage in other ways.
+"People with disabilities have other stresses when it comes to working.
+For instance, we are most likely to only work part-time but this puts us at a disadvantage in other ways.
 For example, because I am part-time the employer can schedule me however he sees fit, including whether to schedule me at all.
 This means I may not get shifts.
 This rule likely impacts people with disabilities more than other people because most of us can only part time.
-It is hard to plan our life around inconsistent employment, schedules and pay."
+It is hard to plan our life around inconsistent employment, schedules and pay.